Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/CoR/README.md

 It's a CoR builder using Closure instead of Handler classes.

-Despite the fact that you provided a set of closures for handling the request, this builder creates a chain with real handlers (subclases of Handler).
+Despite the fact that you provided a set of closures for handling the request, this builder creates a chain with real handlers (subclasses of Handler).

 So, the day you want to replace closures with your own subclasses, this can be done without changing clients of the CoR.
-You have only to inherit from Handler.
+You only have to inherit from Handler.

 ## How